So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 Bicycle travel not being a remotely destination-centred way of doing things, we adventure cyclists develop the ability to engage constantly with our surroundings in an intimate and observant way in order to make our experience ‘interesting’.

-While it can be difficult to see what’s worth staring at in a big town or city, especially one you’re familiar with, it’s usually just a case of making space in your head and time in your routine to actually, actually look at what’s going on around you.
-Not just to glance about sometimes while you’re thinking about something else, going somewhere else, but to pay attention to the details and the seeming insignificances, for these all add up to something just as interesting in reality as any of the stuff we’re told is interesting to look at, like architecture and billboards.
+While it can be difficult to see what’s worth staring at in a big town or city, especially one you’re familiar with, it’s usually just a case of creating the headspace to actually see what’s going on around you.
+Not just to glance about sometimes while you’re thinking about something else, going somewhere else, but to pay attention to the details and the seeming insignificances, for these all add up to something just as interesting the stuff that is supposed to be interesting to look at, like architecture and billboards.

-One easy way to train yourself to do this is to take up street photography (or, if you live in the countryside, nature photography).
-Take a camera everywhere — not your phone; an actual camera — and start seeing those old familiar sights with new eyes.
+One easy way to train yourself to do this is to take up macro photography.
+Carry a camera everywhere — not your phone; an actual camera — and look for beauty on a small scale everywhere you go.

 It’s much easier when you’ve got a purpose, so hack yourself one by committing to a Photo 365 project, training your eye and your brain to see the world as we long-term bicycle travellers do.
 Soon enough you’ll wonder why the majority of people seem to be wandering around staring at the ground or at smartphone screens when there’s just so much else to see!